OriginProtocol/origin-dollar/contracts/README.md

 A list of account addresses, their roles, and the associated private keys can be obtained by running:

 `npx buidler accounts`

+Env vars required for a Mainnet deployment can be checked via:

+`npx buidler mainnet_env_vars`